saturnlighting/literature-review/README.md

 physical activity among children and youth found not a very consistent positive associations between street lighting and physical activity (Prince et al. 2022).

+Older people may detect object differently than younger people.
+“The processing efficiency for visual information on an upcoming step is slower among older people than among young people.
+This implies that the vulnerability of older pedestrians maybe be reduced if better lighting or a simplified visual environment is provided” (Cheng et al. 2018).

 ### Disadvantaged groups